blabla1337/skf-flask/skf/markdown/knowledge_base/157-knowledge_base--User_registration_pattern--.md

-Second, you should create a single user input validation control class which should validate the expected input values in order to verify if the user is not tampering data or is injecting malicious code into your application.
+Second, you should create a single user input validation control class which should validate the expected input values in order to verify if the user is not tampering data or injecting malicious code into your application.
 All infringements should be logged and repercussions should be taken whenever these infringements are frequent.

 Third, never display the users password on screen anywhere.